Skip to main content

 INTRINSIC VERSUS EXTRINSIC MOTIVATIONS

 Those who typically enjoy and thrive in medicine are those who have found internal, personal reasons to pursue the profession--they care profoundly about the suffering and well-being of others and want to reduce suffering and improve health.
 They genuinely find their courses to be intellectually challenging and interesting.
 These are intrinsic or internal motivations.
 Students who possess these kinds of attributes tend do better in and enjoy medical school.
-To learn more about developing compassion prior to becoming a physician, we encourage you to read this article.
-Additional articles about physician characteristics can be found here and here.
+To learn more about developing compassion prior to becoming a physician, we encourage you to read the articles below.

 Medical schools encourage you to shadow and engage in patient contact and community service to help you determine if and demonstrate that you have the intrinsic motivation, compassion, and commitment necessary to succeed in medical school and to be an excellent physician.